panda728/FakeExcelSerializer/README.md

 # FakeExcelSerializer
-Convert the object to an OpenOfficeXml Format file (.xlsx)
+Convert the object to an Open XML SpreadsheetML File Format (.xlsx)

 ## Getting Started
 Supporting platform is .NET 6.